-- a.
-All competitors who have attained, or will attain, the age of 27 years old by the end of the calendar year are Masters. - Events for Masters can be held in categories depending on the average age of the crew (see 4-7a) - All competitors in a Masters event (other than coxes) must be Masters.
+- All competitors who have attained, or will attain, the age of 27 years old by the end of the calendar year are Masters. - b.
+Events for Masters can be held in categories depending on the average age of the crew (see 4-7a) - All competitors in a Masters event (other than coxes) must be Masters.

-3 THE POINTS SYSTEM AND PERSONAL RANKING SYSTEM
+3 THE PERSONAL RANKING SYSTEM